mayssemhannachi/mayssemhannachi/README.md

 - Learning the basics of Hadoop and Spark 🚀
 - Getting started with Python for data analysis 🐍
 - Exploring SQL and NoSQL databases 💾
-- Data visualization with simple charts and graphs 📊
+- Data visualization with PowerBI 📊

 🔍 Eager to learn and excited to connect with fellow enthusiasts.
 Let's learn and grow together!